 - Yes

 - Yes.

 - Yes

 - Yes, health care spending continues to be a significant proportion of the US GDP and variation in cost is important in understanding value.
-The developer notes AMI is one of the leading causes of hospitalization for Americans over 65.
+The developer notes heart failure is one of the top 3 leading causes of hospitalization for Americans over 65.

-- Confirm importance

 - Yes

 - Yes